eclipse-tractusx/sd-factory/docs/ARC42.md

 ### Self Description Data Model

-The data model of Gaia-X is not finally defined yet, but is a livid document with permanent changes.
+The data model of Gaia-X is not finally defined yet, but is a live document with permanent changes.
 The latest information are available [here](https://gaia-x.gitlab.io/policy-rules-committee/trust-framework/participant/#provider).
 Therefore, it was aligned with Gaia-X that the Self Descriptions' claims contain a small set of properties such as